Conformal dynamics at infinity for groups with contracting elements: Preliminary

-As $X$ is a contracting quasi-geodesic, any subsegment in its $r$-neighborhood is also uniformly contracting by \cite[Prop.
+As $X$ is a contracting quasi-geodesic, any geodesic subsegment (say $[u, v]$) in its $r$-neighborhood is also uniformly contracting by \cite[Prop.
 2.2]{YANG11}.
 By Morse property, there exists $\tau=\tau(r)>0$ such that $[x,y]$ is contained in a $\tau$-neighborhood of $[u,v]$.
 Setting $\hat r=4r+\tau$ then completes the proof. \end{proof}

-Let $h$ be a contracting element and $\gamma:=\ax(h)$ is a $C$-contracting axis.
+Let $h$ be a contracting element with a $C$-contracting axis $\gamma:=\ax(h)$ in (\ref{axisdefn}).
 Here we understand $\gamma$ as a quasi-geodesic path for simplicity.
-By the Morse property, there exist constants $r, L$ depending only on $C$ such that for given $f\in E^+(h)$, any geodesic segment in $N_r(\gamma)$ of length $L+ d(o, fo)$ contains $[o,fo]$.
+Let $f\in E^+(h)$ be an orientation-preserving element which must be contracting.
+By the Morse property, there exist constants $r, L$ depending only on $C$ such that any geodesic segment in $N_r(\gamma)$ of length $L+ d(o, fo)$ contains $[o,fo]$.
 We record this fact as the following. \begin{lem} There exist $r=r(C), L=L(C)>0$ with the following property.

 Let $x, y\in \gamma\cap N_r(\alpha)$ be the entry and exit points of $\gamma$ in a geodesic segment $\alpha$.
-If $z\in [x,y]_\gamma$ is a point such that $d(z,x), d(z,y)\ge L+ d(o, fo)$, then $z$ is an $(r, F)$-barrier for $\alpha$, where $F:=\{f,f^{-1}\}$ \end{lem}
+If $z\in [x,y]_\gamma$ is a point such that $\min\{d(z,x), d(z,y)\}\ge L+ d(o, fo)$, then $z$ is an $(r, F)$-barrier for $\alpha$, where $F:=\{f,f^{-1}\}$ \end{lem}

 Lastly, the following result will be used later on. \begin{lem} \cite[Lemma 4.6]{YANG6} Let $G\act \U$ be as in (\ref{GActUAssump}) and $\Gamma<G$ be an infinite normal subgroup.
 Then $\Gamma$ must be non-elementary and contains infinitely many independent contracting elements. \end{lem}